 How to make Oatmeal – Vegan Oatmeal

 There are three types of oats and each one has a slightly different cooking method.
-For the most part, oats are gluten-free but they can be cross-contaminated in the factory, so if you need gluten-free oats, make sure the container actually says gluten-free.
+For the most part, oats are gluten-free but they can be cross-contaminated in the factory, so if you need gluten-free oats, make sure the container actually says certified gluten-free oats.

-Old Fashion Oats – This is the one I prefer.
+Old Fashion Oats (Rolled Oats)– This is the one I prefer.
 It is easy to cook and gentle on the stomach!

-Instant Oats – Instant oats cook even faster than Old Fashioned Oats and are a great option if you want to microwave them instead of cooking them on the stovetop.
+Instant Oats (Quick Oats)– Instant oats cook even faster than Old Fashioned Oats and are a great option if you want to microwave them instead of cooking them on the stovetop.

 Steel Cut Oats – Steel cut oats are higher in fiber than other oats and lower on the glycemic index.
 It can also be tougher on the stomach for those with IBS or digestive issues.